EfficientViT: Multi-Scale Linear Attention for High-Resolution Dense Prediction: Introduction

-Furthermore, we propose a novel lightweight multi-scale attention module based on the ReLU-based global attention.
-Specifically, we aggregate nearby tokens with small-kernel convolutions to generate multi-scale tokens and perform ReLU-based global attention on multi-scale tokens (Figure~\ref{fig:block}) to combine the global receptive field with multi-scale learning.
-We summarize the comparison between our work and prior SOTA semantic segmentation models in Table~\ref{tab:analysis}.
-We can see that our model is more suitable for on-device semantic segmentation than previous models.
+However, ReLU linear attention alone has limited capacity due to the lack of local information extraction and multi-scale learning ability.
+Therefore, we propose to enhance ReLU linear attention with convolution and introduce the multi-scale linear attention module to address the capacity limitation of ReLU linear attention.
+Specifically, we aggregate nearby tokens with small-kernel convolutions to generate multi-scale tokens.
+We perform ReLU linear attention on multi-scale tokens (Figure~\ref{fig:block}) to combine the global receptive field with multi-scale learning.
+We also insert depthwise convolutions into FFN layers to further improve the local feature extraction capacity.

-We extensively evaluate EfficientViT on popular semantic segmentation benchmark datasets, including Cityscapes \cite{cordts2016cityscapes} and ADE20K \cite{zhou2017scene}.
-EfficientViT provides significant performance boosts over prior SOTA semantic segmentation models.
-More importantly, EfficientViT does not involve hardware-inefficient operations, so our FLOPs reduction can easily translate to latency reduction on mobile devices (Figure~\ref{fig:latency_tradeoff}).
-On Qualcomm Snapdragon 8Gen1 CPU, EfficientViT executes 5.8$\times$ faster than SegNeXt \cite{guo2022segnext} while reaching higher mIoU on Cityscapes and 7.9$\times$ faster than EfficientNet \cite{tan2019efficientnet} without accuracy loss on ImageNet.
-We summarize our contributions as follows: \begin{itemize}[leftmargin=*] \item We introduce a novel lightweight multi-scale attention for on-device semantic segmentation.
-It achieves a global receptive field and multi-scale learning while maintaining good efficiency on edge devices. \item We design EfficientViT, a new family of models, based on the proposed lightweight multi-scale attention module. \item On popular semantic segmentation benchmark datasets and ImageNet, our model demonstrates remarkable speedup on mobile over prior SOTA semantic segmentation models. \end{itemize}
+We extensively evaluate EfficientViT on two popular high-resolution dense prediction tasks: semantic segmentation and super-resolution.
+EfficientViT provides significant performance boosts over prior SOTA high-resolution dense prediction models.
+More importantly, EfficientViT does not involve hardware-inefficient operations, so our \#FLOPs reduction can easily translate to latency reduction on hardware devices (Figure~\ref{fig:figure1}).

+In addition to these conventional high-resolution dense prediction tasks, we apply EfficientViT to Segment Anything \cite{kirillov2023segment}, an emerging promptable segmentation task that allows zero-shot transfer to many vision tasks.
+EfficientViT achieves 48.9$\times$ acceleration on A100 GPU than SAM-ViT-Huge \cite{kirillov2023segment} without performance loss.
+We summarize our contributions as follows: \begin{itemize}[leftmargin=*] \item We introduce a new multi-scale linear attention module for efficient high-resolution dense prediction.
+It achieves the global receptive field and multi-scale learning while maintaining good efficiency on hardware.
+To the best of our knowledge, our work is the first to demonstrate the effectiveness of linear attention for high-resolution dense prediction.

+\item We design EfficientViT, a new family of high-resolution vision models, based on the proposed multi-scale linear attention module.

+\item Our model demonstrates remarkable speedup on semantic segmentation, super-resolution, Segment Anything, and ImageNet classification on diverse hardware platforms (mobile CPU, edge GPU, and cloud GPU) over prior SOTA models. \end{itemize}